uiwjs/react-md-editor/README.md

 - `onChange?: (value: string)`: Event handler for the `onChange` event.
 - `commands?: ICommand[]`: An array of `ICommand`, which, each one, contain a `commands` property.
 If no commands are specified, the default will be used.
 Commands are explained in more details below.
 - `autoFocus?: number=true`: Can be used to make `Markdown Editor` focus itself on initialization.
-- `mitOptions?: MarkdownIt.Options`: This is reset [markdown-it](https://github.com/markdown-it/markdown-it) settings.
+- `previewOptions?: ReactMarkdown.ReactMarkdownProps`: This is reset [react-markdown](https://github.com/rexxars/react-markdown) settings.
 - `height?: number=200`: The height of the editor.
 - `visiableDragbar?: boolean=true`: Show drag and drop tool.
 Set the height of the editor.
 - `fullscreen?: boolean=false`: Show markdown preview.